 Corporate tax rate increases from 21% to 26.5%.

 Carried interest would be taxed as ordinary income rather than capital gain – partner’s interest in profits earned by a hedge fund or private equity fund – would be.

-Capital gains would be taxed as ordinary income for taxpayers with income over $1 million and would include the 3.8% Affordable Care Act Medicare surtax, resulting in a total rate increase for top earners to 43.4% from the current 23.8%.
+Top capital gains rate increases to 25% for taxpayers with income over $450,000 for couples or $400,000 for individuals and would include the 3.8% Affordable Care Act Medicare surtax, resulting in a total rate increase for top earners to 31.8% from the current 23.8%.

 3.8% Medicare surtax would apply to all net investment income – passive and active – for taxpayers with adjusted gross income (AGI) over $400,000 rather than only applying to passive net investment income for individuals with AGI above $200,000 and married couples above $250,000.

 20% pass-through income tax deduction (199A) would be eliminated for small business owners with income over $500,000 for couples or $400,000 for individuals.

 Mega Backdoor Roth 401k contributions would be eliminated in 2022 regardless of income.